 Posted on January 20, 2021 by Associates of Dentistry

 What is the difference between plaque and tartar?
 It is a common misconception that these two are the same.
-However there is an important difference between these two.
-The difference between them can help explain why daily oral hygiene as well as twice-yearly visits to your dentist are crucial to keep your oral healthy in check.
+However, there is an important difference between these two.
+The difference between them can help explain why daily oral hygiene, as well as twice-yearly visits to your dentist, are crucial to keeping your oral health in check.

 What Is plaque?